Guzman HRs again, drives in 3 as Rangers beat Royals 8-4

 Soler’s two-out solo homer in the top of the fourth restored Kansas City’s lead at 3-2.

-With two outs in the bottom of the fourth, Guzman hit a two-run homer, a towering fly ball into the right-field seats, to put Texas ahead for the first time at 4-3.
+”It was just bad pitches, really,” Minor said. ”They took advantage of it.
+A hanging slider and a get-me-over fastball away.”

-Mazara added a two-run homer in the fifth for a 6-3 lead.
-His opposite-field fly ball bounced off the top of the wall just inside the left-field foul pole.
+With two outs in the bottom of the fourth, Guzman hit a two-run homer, a towering fly ball into the right-field seats, to put Texas ahead for good at 4-3.

 TRAINER’S ROOM